Levy-99/Plan-Dog/README.md

 # Plan-Dog
 计划狗 Plan Dog

-First APP made by myself.
+The first iOS APP made by myself.

 Core Data of Xcode 8 (new grammar)

 UserNotification

 UITableView